 - ✨ Best for modern design: Mondrian Seoul Itaewon

 - 🛏 Best for value: G Guesthouse Itaewon

 8. Yongsan 2-dong

 Best for chilled-out local vibes with a view

 We luckily found this quiet and hip neighborhood from a cafe recommendation.
 There are some steep streets that you will walk up to get to this area.
 You will be rewarded with awesome hill top views and a very local experience!

 Our favourite spot was Orang Orang cafe: the cafe is located in a three-story unfinished and industrial building.
 The simplicity and bareness of the design is beautiful and pairs well with their home roasted coffee.
 Up the steep steps you will find a rooftop patio with a stellar view.
 It was exactly the chilled-out ambiance we were looking for.

 Address: 26-14 Sowol-ro 20-gil

-Save and pin this Seoul travel guide for later:
+Save and pin these 8 cool neighborhoods in Seoul for later: